Truss and Kwarteng accused of ‘gambling with public’s money’ as pound plummets

 The government is reportedly considering abolishing a charge for parents who earn more than £50,000 and claim child benefit, increasing the annual allowances on pension pots – and offering a tax break for people who stay at home to care for children or loved ones.

-Ms Reeves said: “The chancellor instead of doubling down on his position on Friday needs to now set out credible plans.”
+Ms Reeves said the chancellor was “fanning the flames” of the pound’s decline by talking up more tax cuts.
+“The chancellor instead of doubling down on his position on Friday needs to now set out credible plans,” she told BBC Radio 4’s Today programme.

 The chancellor’s £45bn tax-slashing package was met with alarm by top economists, markets and some Tory MPs, fuelling predictions sterling could plunge to parity with the US dollar by the end of the year.